p2docs/p2docs.github.io/page/hubmem.md

 If prefixed with SETQ or SETQ2, a [block transfer](#block-transfers) is initiated.

 <%=p2instrinfo('rdword')%>
-RDWORD reads a word (2 bytes) from the 2 consecutive Hub memory locations addressed by **S**ource or a [pointer expression](hubmem.html#pointer-expressions) into **D**estination (the upper 16 bits are set to zeroes).
+RDWORD reads a word (16 bits) from the 2 consecutive Hub memory locations addressed by **S**ource or a [pointer expression](hubmem.html#pointer-expressions) into **D**estination (the upper 16 bits are set to zeroes).
 Only the bottom 20 bits of the effective address are considered, the rest are ignored.
 Unaligned reads are possible, but carry a one-cycle penalty if the word crosses a long boundary (i.e. the bottom two bits of the effective address are both set).
 (See [Hub Timing](#hub-timing))

 If the **WC** or **WCZ** effect is specified, the C flag is set to the MSB (bit 15) of the read value.